ben-razor/caspookem/README.md

 ## Storyline

-The game is at a very early stage.
-Only a few rooms are implemented to demonstrate the concept.

 Virtuous ruler nCtl has protected the blockchain from harm for centuries.
 Now nCtl has been compromised by The CORS.
 The blockchain is being torn apart by sweet Irish melodies.